edrlab/lcp-server/docs/api.md

 }
 ```

+- `publication_id`can be replaced by `alt_id`.
+In this case, the alternative identifier indicated here must correspond to the file name (without extension) of the publication that was processed by lcpencrypt with the `altid` command argument properly set.
 - `user_name` and `user_email` and `user_encrypted` are optional. `user_encrypted` is the list of user properties that will be encrypted in the LCP license.
 - `copy`, `print`, `start`, `end` are optional constraints.
 No value set means no constraint.
 - `profile`is optional.
 Allowed values are provided by EDRLab on request.
 A default value should be set in the LCP Server configuration.

-All other parameters are mandatory.
+The other parameters are mandatory.

 About `pass_hash`: this is the user passphrase hashed using SHA256 and serialized as an hex-encoding string.
 For instance, the passphrase "123 456" becomes "4981AA0A50D563040519E9032B5D74367B1D129E239A1BA82667A57333866494" when hashed ([try with this online tool for testing](https://xorbin.com/tools/sha256-hash-calculator)).